-As the Firm wide Partner-in-Charge of the Firm's Trusts and Estates Practice Group, David First is often engaged by individuals, fiduciaries, closely-held businesses and larger companies for his extensive knowledge and expertise with trust and estate tax matters.
+As national Co-Partner-in-Charge of the Trusts and Estates Practice group, David M. First is often engaged by individuals, fiduciaries, closely-held businesses and larger companies for his extensive knowledge and expertise with trust and estate tax matters.
 He provides a broad range of tax planning, compliance and consulting services to ensure the preservation of family wealth.
 Mr. First is also a member of the Marcum Family Office and High-Net-Worth Individuals practice groups.

 Mr. First lends his expertise on taxation issues related to trust and estate services as a speaker and author.
 He has delivered numerous presentations and technical seminars to a variety of professional audiences.
 In addition, Mr. First has written articles for The CPA Journal and the Tri-State Tax Letter Plus, where he served on its Editorial Board.

 Mr. First joined the Firm in 1999 as a Partner when he merged his New York City-based accounting practice with Marcum.
 There he provided tax and consulting services to closely-held businesses and individuals.
 In addition, he was member of the firm's management committee and an in-house instructor for training seminars on taxation and succession planning.
 Earlier in his career, Mr. First was a Senior Manager at an international accounting firm.

 - American Institute of Certified Public Accountants (AICPA)

 - New York State Society of Certified Public Accountants (NYSSCPA), Estate Planning Committee

 - Estate Planning Council of New York City, President